vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

 ### Validating Contour functionality

-A good step at this point is to verify that the Envoy is working as expected. to do that, we can locate the Envoy Pod, setup port-forwarding, and connect a browser to it once it has been as shown below:
+A good step at this point is to verify that Envoy is working as expected.
+To do that, we can locate the Envoy Pod, setup port-forwarding, and connect a browser to it once it has been as shown below:

 ```sh
 % kubectl get pods -A | grep contour